-This blueprint addresses a residential use case, where the services offered to a subscriber are currently restricted to what is designed into the broadband residential gateway.
-In this blueprint, the customer has a slimmed down physical CPE (pCPE), that only consists of bridging functionality, attached to a traditional broadband network such as DSL or DOCSIS (Figure 5).
+vCPE: Currently, services offered to a subscriber are restricted to what is designed into the broadband residential gateway.
+In the blueprint, the customer has a slimmed down physical CPE (pCPE) attached to a traditional broadband network such as DSL, DOCSIS, or PON (Figure 5).
 A tunnel is established to a data center hosting various VNFs providing a much larger set of services to the subscriber at a significantly lower cost to the operator.
-ONAP supports complex orchestration and management of both virtual and underlay connectivity with two key components-SDN-C, which manages connectivity services, and APP-C, which manages virtualization services.
-In this case, ONAP provides a common service orchestration layer for the end-to-end service.
-This blueprint shows advanced functionality such as scaling, change management, HPA, and cloud agnostic intent..
+In this blueprint, ONAP supports complex orchestration and management of open source VNFs and both virtual and underlay connectivity.